jrennstich/rennstichdotcom/content/de/authors/jkr/_index.md

 # Username (this should match the folder name)
 authors:
-- jrennstich
+- jkr

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor International Social Work and Research Methods
+role: Professur Internationale Soziale Arbeit und Empirische Forschungsmethoden

 # Organizations/Affiliations
 organizations: